SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/mailing-choose-template-form.md

 <!-- markdownlint-disable-file MD041 -->
-In the second step, **Template**, you have to decide what your mailing should look like.
+In the second step, **Template**, you must decide what your mailing should look like.
 You do this by selecting an existing template, a previous mailing, or a template from the online library.

 > [!TIP]
 > Save yourself some time and create your mailing using one of the free templates in the **Online template library**.
 The Online template library in SuperOffice Marketing contains a wide selection of professionally designed message template.
 Free for use!